lbecher/install-archlinux/README.md

 # install-archlinux
-Scripts to install Arch Linux with LVM and LUKS.
+Scripts to install Arch Linux with LVM and UEFI.

 ## live.py
 Script to be runned on live ISO.
+Follow the step by step:

-Before running this script, configure the internet connection, keyboard and locale as described in the [official installation guide](https://wiki.archlinux.org/title/Installation_guide).
-Also install git and python3.
+1. Configure the internet connection as described in the [official installation guide](https://wiki.archlinux.org/title/Installation_guide).

+2. Install git and python3.

 ```
 pacman -Sy git python3
 ```

-Then clone this repository.
+3. clone this repository.

 ```
 git clone https://github.com/lbecher/install-archlinux.git